-The project interweaves archival and genealogical research with the making of new Victorian cycle wear based on British patents lodged between 1895-1899.
+This project combines archival and genealogical research and Science and Technology Studies (STS), with the making of a collection of Victorian convertible cycle wear based on British patents lodged between 1895-1899.

 Why are we doing this?